Helping you know God more deeply through the study of His Word.

 2. INTERPRETATION

-Interpretation is where the true meaning of the Scripture comes to life.
+Interpretation is portion of our study where the true meaning of the Scripture truly comes to life.
 Often, our first reading of a passage is insufficient.
 To interpret Scripture accurately, it's crucial to understand the original language (Greek, Hebrew, or Aramaic), as the Bible was written in these languages, not in modern English.

-Every translation is essentially an interpretation of the original text, and while some translations are trustworthy, others may not be as reliable.
+Every translation is essentially an interpretation of the original text.
+While some translations are trustworthy, others may not be as reliable.
 For example, the New King James Version (NKJV) and the English Standard Version (ESV) are considered to be more literal translations of the original text.
-On the other hand, translations like the New International Version (NIV) are more conceptually based, which can introduce more interpretation and potential bias.
+On the other hand, translations like the New International Version (NIV) are more conceptually based, which can introduce more interpretation and room for bias.
 The Message Bible, while good for casual reading, takes even more liberty in paraphrasing the text, often straying from the literal meaning.
+So it's important to understand the different types of translations before using them for your study.
+Use what you're comfortable with, but I recommend the NKJV or the ESV for your Bible study translation.

 loved (“agapao”): To love in a moral or social sense.